Forget Me Not

 Here’s a harder question.
 Did you ever play Sorry!, Aggravation, Trouble, Ludo, or Parcheesi?
 If you did, you have essentially played a version

-of the same game.
 You have to get your pawns safely around a board and home before everyone else sends you back to the start or gets all

-of their pieces home first.
+their pieces home first.
 There are so many different versions, because there are so many different ways to play.
 Depending on the game,

-rolling dice, drawing cards, or pressing a popper in the middle all move your pawns.
+pressing a popper in the middle all move your pawns.
 The Pachisi game originated from Ancient India around

-400 A.D.
 It headed west in the late 1800s, which is probably where the rest of the games originated.
 At the Library, check out Sorry! to enjoy

 with your friends.